master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 * does not install it.
 * Should we use auto-apt?

-# Cannot use latest Hackages
+# Cannot use latest Packages

 ![background](new.png)